 After I fiddled with the ingredients and completed the first batch, I thought to myself ‘Man, this tastes good’!
 It had celery, onions, potatoes and carrots with lots of spices thrown in for good measure.
 When my wife suggested I include some fresh Cilantro for an added touch, it really kicked up the flavor quite a bit.
 It was filling, easy to eat, and really helped my digestive system which still felt out of whack after the illness was gone.

 A Favorite Soup Companion Gets Bumped

 Whenever I have something like soup or stew for a meal, I like to have name brand crackers as a side item.
 However, since I have moved away from processed foods for the most part, I pursued the option of making a substitute at home.

 In that regards, one of the choices I like when having a meal at a restaurant is corn bread and I found a recipe called Southern Corn Bread and tried it out.
 It requires white corn meal which has a lighter texture than regular yellow corn meal.
 Instead of using the classic wrought iron skillet the recipe called for, I chose muffin tins.

 I coated each cup with cooking spray and filled them 2/3 full.
 The muffins do not rise like bread, and each portion was an excellent size to compliment the soup.
 Perfect!

 Inspired By: All Recipes/ Chicken Vegetable Soup

-- 1 roasting chicken (about 5 pounds), cut up and skin removed or 6 legs and 6 thighs (Chicken cut right off the bone is best)
+- 1 roasting chicken (about 5 pounds), cut up or 6 legs and 6 thighs (Chicken cut right off the bone is best)